annavonzansen/ypcs.github.com/howto/_posts/2013-03-23-nodejs-debian.md

 This is an updated version of [a previous guide](http://ypcs.fi/howto/2012/10/09/nodejs-debian/).

 # Installation
 Node.js is currently available in Debian unstable (sid) (version 0.6.19) AND Debian experimental (version 0.10.1!!!).
 This guide shows you how to install from experimental.
-If you wan't to install from sid, please see previous guide.
+If you want to install from sid, please see previous guide.
 (Adding experimental to sources.list doesn't need apt-pinning, sid does.)

 ## /etc/apt/sources.list
     deb http://ftp.fi.debian.org/debian/ wheezy main non-free contrib